mnrmp81/freemarket_sample_53e/README.md

 ### Assosiation
 - belongs_to :user
 - has_one :order
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :images
+- has_many :images, dependent: :destroy
 - has_one :brand
 - has_many :categories